Notre Dame fundraiser laments that surge in donations didn't come sooner

 The cathedral has bounced back before.
 In 1831 Victor Hugo wrote in his novel, "The Hunchback of Notre Dame," that "one cannot but regret, cannot but feel indignant at the innumerable degradations and mutilations inflicted on the venerable pile, both by the action of time and the hand of man."

-It was restored in the 1800s, including the construction of the spire that was destroyed Monday.
+Publicity from the novel lead to it being restored in the 1800s, including the construction of the spire that was destroyed Monday.
+However some of that work has been criticized by architectural conservationists as sloppy and rushed, making subsequent restoration efforts even harder.

-Looking to the future, Picaud says he can only hope that the surge of support will continue after the headlines fade.
+Looking to the future, Picaud says he can only hope that the surge of support from household brands will continue after the headlines fade.

 "My message would be to support us in this program which will now, unfortunately, be even bigger than what we thought at the beginning," he said.
 "And to try and fund the restoration program over the next 10 years, because I think it will take a long time."